"The Wonderful World

 -Patti Mattera, Principal

 Daniel Barash, Director of Firelight Shadow Theater, has been a Kennedy Center Teaching Artist since 2010.
 In this capacity, he has traveled throughout the country training educators how to use this magical medium with their learning communities.
-Currently a Consultant with Focus 5, Inc., a leader in the field of Arts Integration, he conducts virtual Professional Development workshops for individuals and groups.
+Currently a National Consultant with Focus 5, Inc., a leader in the field of Arts Integration, he conducts virtual Professional Development workshops for individuals and groups.
 Contact Daniel to discuss trainings in your community!